Jay Ajayi: 2016 season

 After the Dolphins lost starting running back Lamar Miller to the Houston Texans via free agency, Ajayi was appointed the de facto starter going into the season.
 However, he was declared the backup after free agent running back Arian Foster supplanted him as the starter during training camp.
-After growing disgruntled, head coach Adam Gase deactivated him for the season opener and Ajayi was left in Miami as the team traveled for a road game against the Seattle Seahawks.
+After Ajayi grew disgruntled, head coach Adam Gase deactivated him for the season opener and Ajayi was left in Miami as the team traveled for a road game against the Seattle Seahawks.
 He was activated the following week and had five carries for 14 yards against the New England Patriots after Foster was sidelined in the second half due to a groin injury.
 After Foster's injury and eventual in-season retirement, Ajayi settled into a role as the Dolphins' lead running back.

-Ajayi followed up a Week 6 204-yard and two touchdown performance against the Pittsburgh Steelers with a 214-yard and one touchdown effort against AFC East rival Buffalo in Week 7, becoming only the fourth player in NFL history along with O. J. Simpson (twice), Earl Campbell, and former Miami Dolphin Ricky Williams to rush for over two hundred yards in two consecutive games.
+Ajayi followed up a Week 6 204-yard and two touchdown performance against the Pittsburgh Steelers with a 214-yard and one touchdown effort against AFC East the rival Buffalo Bills in Week 7, becoming only the fourth player in NFL history along with O. J. Simpson (twice), Earl Campbell, and former Miami Dolphin Ricky Williams to rush for over two hundred yards in two consecutive games.
 Ajayi was named AFC Offensive Player of the Week two weeks in a row for his 200+ rushing yards in back-to-back games in Weeks 6 and 7.
 In Week 16, on Christmas Eve, Ajayi recorded a third 200-yard game, again at the expense of the Buffalo Bills, including a 57-yard rush to set Andrew Franks up to kick a game-winning field goal in overtime.
 With his 32 carries for 206 yards and a touchdown, he became only the fourth player in NFL history to rush over 200 yards in three games in a single season, and the only player to do it as early as his second season.
 As a result of his Week 16 performance, he became one of only 15 players in NFL history with three or more career 200+ yard rushing games.
 He earned AFC Offensive Player of the Week for the third time in the 2016 season.
-In the 30–12 loss to the Pittsburgh Steelers in the Wild Card Round of the playoffs, he had 16 carries for 33 yards in his playoff debut.
+In the 30–12 loss to the Steelers in the Wild Card Round of the playoffs, he had 16 carries for 33 yards in his playoff debut.
 As a result of his successful season in 2016, he was named to the AFC roster for the 2017 Pro Bowl.
 He was ranked 69th on the NFL Top 100 Players of 2017 list by his fellow players.